BAMBAH/JellyStack/README.md

 [Gluetun:](https://github.com/qdm12/gluetun) VPN container with WireGuard support for secure browsing.

-[Flaresolverr:](https://github.com/FlareSolverr/FlareSolverr) Used as a proxy server to bypass Cloudflare and DDoS-GUARD protection.
+[Flaresolverr:](https://github.com/FlareSolverr/FlareSolverr) Used as a proxy server to bypass Cloudflare protection.

 ## Misc